Enrica Calabresi

 Enrica Calabresi (10 November 1891, in Ferrara – 20 January 1944, in Castelfiorentino) was an Italian zoologist, herpetologist, and entomologist.
-Her family was part of the Jewish community which has played an important role in Ferrara, continuously since the Middle Ages.
+Her family was part of the Jewish community, which has played an important role in Ferrara continuously since the Middle Ages.

 Life

 Calabresi was the last of four children of Vito Calabresi and Ida Fano, a family that was part of the wealthy Jewish bourgeoisie of Ferrara, Italy.

 In 1909, Calabresi enrolled in the Faculty of Mathematics of the Free University of Ferrara to study science.
 She graduated from the University of Florence in natural sciences on 1 July 1914 with a thesis on the hedgehog, Sul comportamento del condrioma nel pancreas e nelle ghiandole salivari del riccio durante il letargo invernale e l’attività estiva [On the Behavior of the Chondriome in the Pancreas and in the Salivary Glands of the Hedgehog during Winter Hibernation and Summer Activity].

 Scientist

 Beginning on 1 February 1914, before graduating, she became an assistant in the Cabinet of Zoology and Comparative Anatomy of Vertebrates at the University of Florence.
 She was also secretary of the Italian Entomological Society from 1918 to 1921.
-In 1924 she obtained a teaching diploma and taught in the same university.
-In the academic years 1936-37 and 1937-38 she held the chair of Agricultural Entomology on the Faculty of Agriculture of the University of Pisa.
+In 1924, she obtained a teaching diploma and taught in the same university.
+In the academic years 1936–1937 and 1937–1938, she held the chair of Agricultural Entomology on the Faculty of Agriculture of the University of Pisa.

-Even as a young students, she was particularly interested in the biology of reptiles and amphibians.
+Even as a young student, she was particularly interested in the biology of reptiles and amphibians.
 Among insects, she was very interested in brentid beetles.
 Her specimen collections allowed the Zoological Museum "La Specola" in Florence to expand its own exhibits considerably.